Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

     git clone -c remote.origin.categories='First Second' mediawiki::http://yourwikiadress.com

 By default, only the main namespace is inspected.
-But you can also specify other namespaces with the [following patchset](https://github.com/Git-Mediawiki/Git-Mediawiki/issues/10):
+But you can also specify other namespaces:

     git clone -c remote.origin.namespaces='(Main) Talk' mediawiki::http://yourwikiadress.com